AllThingsSmitty/tweet-style-guide/README.md

-# Personal style guide for tweets
+# Style Guide for Tweets

 **Editor note:** this list is under continuous development.